San Diego City Council: Elections

 Each city council member is elected from a single-member district.
 Elections follow a two-round system.
 The first round of the election is called the primary election.
 The top-two candidates in the primary election advance to a runoff election, called the general election.
 Write-in candidates are only allowed to contest the primary election and are not allowed in the general election.
 Council members are elected to four-year terms, with a two-term limit.
 City council seats are all officially non-partisan by state law, although most members identify a party preference.

 The most recent general election was held in 2024 for districts 1, 3, 5, 7, and 9.
 The next elections for these seats will be held in 2028.
 General elections for districts 2, 4, 6, and 8 were last held in 2022; the next election for these seats will be in 2026.

 Current Council

-Members of the City Council are elected from 9 single-member districts and include Councilmembers Joe LaCava, Jennifer Campbell, Stephen Whitburn, Henry Foster III, Marni von Wilpert, Kent Lee, Raul Campillo, Vivian Moreno, and Sean Elo-Rivera.
-The districts cover the following neighborhoods, approximately.
-The current members of the 2022–2024 City Council were sworn on December 12, 2022.
+Members of the City Council are elected from 9 single-member districts and include Councilmembers Joe LaCava, Jennifer Campbell, Stephen Whitburn, Henry L. Foster III, Marni von Wilpert, Kent Lee, Raul Campillo, Vivian Moreno, and Sean Elo-Rivera.
+The candidates for the 2024-2026 City Council were elected on November 5, 2024 and were sworn in on December 10, 2024.